Waltham Forest SNB (WFSNB) Click to get info

 - develop engagement between the police and the wider Waltham Forest community

-You can register to speak (subject to the discretion of the Chair) at the WFSNB meetings by contacting Democratic Services on 0208 496 4211 or firstname.lastname@example.org at least 24 hours before the time of the meeting.
+If you're interested in attending a meeting or want to find out more contact Democratic Services on 0208 496 4211 or email@example.com at least 24 hours before the time of the meeting.

 Funding Click to get info